kpoilly/RAG-experiments/README.md

 The goal of this system is to be architected as a robust, scalable, and observable pipeline designed for modern, cloud-native workloads.

-1.  **Cloud-Agnostic Object Storage:** Document storage is fully decoupled from the application logic.
-The system uses a **MinIO** server for local development, which emulates the **S3 API**.
+1.  **Cloud-Agnostic Object Storage:** Document storage is fully decoupled from the application logic.The system uses a **MinIO** server for local development, which emulates the **S3 API**.
 This ensures that the application is "Cloud-Ready" and can be seamlessly deployed to any major cloud provider (AWS S3, Google Cloud Storage, Azure Blob Storage, Cloudflare R2...) by simply changing environment variables.

 2.  **Provider-Agnostic LLM Gateway:** At the core is a sophisticated LLM Gateway powered by the **LiteLLM Proxy**.
 This proxy manages all interactions with large language models, providing:
     *   **Unified API:** An OpenAI-compatible interface for over 100+ LLM providers (Groq, OpenAI, Anthropic, etc.).